Talkarcabbage/Commandlin/readme.md

 Kotlin DSL is used to simplify the building and usage of the commands.
 The commandlin{} function is the typical way to use all features, while simpleCommandlin{} can be used to prefill the generics such that arguments are a List<String>? and other generics are the Nothing? type.

+The compiler may get confusingly angry at you if your call to command{} does not yet contain a func{}/etc. or end with an explicit return, due to how the incoming function and its return types are implemented.
+Be sure to add the command's function!

+It is possible to return a CommandResult from the func{} functions, but it generally needs to be written as `return@func ...` rather than a plain return statement.

 ## Usage/Examples